 Whare are the best translation tools for podcast transcriptions?

-HappyScribe offers translation in over 20 languages for your audio file transcriptions.
+GoTranscript offers translation in over 40 languages for your audio file transcriptions.

 What to include in your podcast show notes?

-Include a catchy, SEO-focused title, a summary of important topics, links to relevant websites and other podcasts, a podcast transcript that includes memorable quotes, guest bio, episode number, timestamps, and bullet points on the most important takeaways.
+Include a catchy, SEO-focused title, an episode summary of important topics, links to relevant websites and other podcasts, a podcast transcript that includes memorable quotes, guest bio, episode number, timestamps, audio content clips and the full episode player, and bullet points on the most important show takeaways.

 Where should I put my podcast show notes?